wp-plugins/car-demon/readme.txt

 If you add ?sales_code=0 to the url for your site it will remove the cookie that stores the sales persons affiliate information and will restore the site to normal lead routing.

+Why don't my vehicles appear in the search even though I've published them?

+Please make sure you add a price to your vehicles.
+If you don't wish the price to be seen you can select "Do Not Show Prices" on the contact settings page.

+Why don't my vehicles have titles even though I've entered a title for them?

+By default Car Demon will display vehicles titles as Year Make Model Stock #, the title field is currently only used for descriptive purposes on the back end.

 == Screenshots ==
 1. This is a quick look at the inventory management screen.
 You can quickly change prices and mark vehicles sold without opening each vehicle.

 2. Here's a glance of what you can do with Car Demon and some of it's extensions.
 The site you see here is using the Car Demon Theme and the Car Demon Front Page PlugIn, both are available on our website; www.CarDemons.com

 == Changelog ==
+1.0.4 - Fixed issue on single vehicle page to prevent error when
+	pulling similiar body styles when no body style has been entered.

+	Updated ReadMe file for clarity on adding vehicles.

+	Removed unneeded jQuery references.

+	Changed paths for jQuery form handlers.

+1.0.3 - Resolved issue with mini add vehicle form on dashboard.

 1.0.2 - Cleaned up vehicle edit page and removed redundant items.

 	Tried to make it easier to manage the options on each vehicle.

 	Moved vehicle price fields in with other vehicle options.

 	Changed function used to retrieve main thumbnail image on single vehicle page.

 	Sanitized additional data input on admin side to prevent rogue editor from causing potential issues.

 1.0.1 - Fixed jQuery conflict on single cars theme page